GrayJack/coreutils/README.md

 |    who   |      X      |         |      |
 |  whoami  |             |         |   X  |
 |    yes   |             |         |   X  |

+# Licensing
+This software is licensed under the [Mozilla Public License, v.
+2.0](./LICENSE).
+If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.